John Bale: Other writings and catalogues

 John Bale's written works are listed in Athenae Cantabrigienses.
 While in Germany he published an attack on the monastic system entitled The Actes of Englysh Votaries, three Lives as The Examinations of Lord Cobham, William Thorpe and Anne Askewe, &c, and the Pageant of Popes.
 The Actes of Englysh Votaries is chiefly significant for its appropriation of the legend of Joseph of Arimathea for the Protestant cause.
 Joseph's alleged early arrival in Britain had already been gleefully exploited by theologians and diplomats to enhance English claims to precedence.
 Bale's innovation was to contend that the faith which Joseph brought, was also purer than that of Rome: "the Brytaynes toke the christen faythe at the verye sprynge or fyrst goynge forth of the Gospell, whan the churche was most perfyght, and had most strengthe of the holye ghost".
-It was a claim that was enthusiastically taken up by English Protestants, including Queen Elizabeth.
-While Rector of Bishopstoke he produced The Image of Both Churches, and after his stormy association with Ossory he printed an account of his "Vocacyon" to that see.
+It was a claim that was enthusiastically taken up by English Protestants, including Queen Elizabeth I. While Rector of Bishopstoke he produced The Image of Both Churches, and after his stormy association with Ossory he printed an account of his "Vocacyon" to that see.
 The Resurreccion of the Masse, purporting to be written by one Hugh Hilarie, is generally attributed to Bale.

 John Pitts or Pitseus (1560–1616), an English Roman Catholic exile, founded on Bale's work his Relationum historicarum de rebus anglicis tomus primus (Paris, 1619), better known by its running title of De Illustribus Angliae scriptoribus.
 This is really the fourth book of a more extensive work.
 He omits the Wycliffite and Protestant divines mentioned by Bale, and the most valuable section is the lives of the Roman Catholic exiles resident in Douai and other French towns.
 He asserts (Nota de Joanne Bale) that Bale's Catalogus was a misrepresentation of John Leland's work, though in all likelihood he only knew Leland's work through his reading of Bale.